Skip Breadcrumb Links

 It is important to make regular loan payments.
 If you cannot make a payment, you should contact IRCC as soon as possible to ask if you can defer, or pause, a payment.
 If you make this request, you may be asked to explain your personal finances and why it is difficult for you to make the payments.
 It may be a good idea to make a list of your income and expenses in order to demonstrate your financial situation.

-It is also very important to tell IRCC your new address every time you move.
+It is also very important to tell IRCC your new address every time you move and if you are having a hard time making payments.

 You will not be removed from Canada if you miss loan payments.
 However, if you do not make your payments, IRCC can direct your case to a collections agency, keep your income tax refunds or take you to court.
 It is especially important to make your payments if you are planning on sponsoring a family member.
 If you default on loan payments, it may be more difficult to show that you can support a sponsored family member.